 Characteristics of Electromagnetic Fields

 Common Sources of Non-ionizing Radiation in the Environment

 In our living environment, there are electromagnetic waves everywhere.
 For example, all sorts of home electrical appliances that use electricity, radio stations used for communication, microwave base stations used for communication and daily sunlight are all sources of electromagnetic waves, and even the human body itself emits electromagnetic waves.

 General artificial sources of non-ionizing radiation can be divided into two categories: radio frequency and extremely low frequency.
 Common sources of RF non-ionizing radiation include radio stations, television rebroadcasting stations, mobile phones, base stations and wireless networks (wi-fi).
 Extremely low frequency non-ionizing radiation sources are usually generated by a variety of electrical facilities and electrical equipment, such as transmission lines, transmission and distribution facilities, household electrical appliances.

-A Variety of Electromagnetic Waves in Our Living Environment
+A Variety of Electromagnetic Fields in Our Living Environment